 Lesson One: Do not take outside plants into the house in the fall

 Since we are in Zone 3, winter growing here happens indoors.
-No matter if it is the house, a grow room, or a well insulated greenhouse, those are all closed in rooms.
+No matter if it is the house, a grow room, or a well-insulated greenhouse, those are all closed-in rooms.
 Taking in outside plants can lead to problems.
-We knew that, but didn’t take it too serious.
+We knew that, but didn’t take it too seriously.

 We had a Cabbage growing the Kratky Hydroponics way.
 It did very well, but since it got really cold I had to decide to bring the plant in instead of throwing it away.
 To bring in a plant in a pot is not a big deal, the only problem was, it had some aphids on it.
 It was sure an experience, but honestly, not worth the trouble it created.